jeffparsons/jeffparsons.github.io/_posts/2016-11-18-fix-cracks.md

 ## Overlapping voxels on chunk boundaries

 Next up I needed to deal with overlapping voxels at chunk boundaries.
+Taking another quick look at the problem in the picture above:

 ![Hexagonal prisms](/images/hexagons/globe-with-hexagonal-prisms.png)